adyork/workshop_bios_oceanographic_data_part2/_episodes/01-tabular-data.md

 ### Data organization and the data life cycle

-Good data organization is the foundation of your research project and should already be part in the acquisition phase of a research project.
+Good data organization is the foundation of your research project and should already be taken into account in the acquisition phase of a research project.

 <img src="../fig/data-life-cycle-acquisition.png" alt="data-life-cycle-acquisition" style="zoom:10%;" />

-The structure and format of datasets can be planned and described in the **data management plan** of the project.
+The structure and format of datasets can be planned and described in the proposal stage of a research project and is captured in a document called the **data management plan** (DMP).

+A data management plan (DMP) is a written document that describes the  data you expect to acquire/generate during the course of a research  project, how you will manage, describe, analyze, and store those data, and what mechanisms you will use at the end of your project to share and preserve your data.

 Important to note that this is a living document and can be adjusted as you move forward.
 But it helps as a framework at the start.

 ![dmp-data-organization](../fig/dmp-data-organization.png)

-### Spreadsheet programs
+### Spreadsheets for Data Entry

-Most researchers have data or do data entry in spreadsheets.
-Spreadsheet programs are very useful graphical interfaces for designing data tables and handling basic data quality control.
+Most researchers have data or do **data entry** in spreadsheets.
+Spreadsheet programs are very useful **graphical interfaces** for designing data tables and handling basic data quality control.

 Many spreadsheet programs are available.
 Since most participants utilize Excel as their primary spreadsheet program, this lesson will make use of Excel examples.